Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 C3DMManager_ctor = (C3DMManager_ctor_t)GetProcAddress(myr3dkernel, "??0C3DMManager@@QAE@XZ");
 // Allocate size for the instance of the class C3DMManager_t* C3DMManager = (C3DMManager_t*)malloc(sizeof(C3DMManager_t));
-// Call the constructor. x86 C++ using the thiscall calling convention where a pointer to the instance of the class is passed in ECX.
+// Call the constructor. x86 C++ uses the thiscall calling convention where a pointer to the instance of the class is passed in ECX.
 __asm { MOV ECX, C3DMManager};
 C3DMManager_ctor();
 ```